privacy-tech-lab/gpc-web-crawler/README.md

 - Output

-  1. If successful, a csv with three columns will be created: Site URL, request status, json data
+  1. If successful, a csv with three columns will be created: Site URL, request status, json data.
-  2. If not successful, an error json file will be created: logs all errors, including the reason for an error and 500 characters of the request text
+  2. If not successful, an error json file will be created: logs all errors, including the reason for an error and 500 characters of the request text.

      Examples of an error: